AgrDataSci/gosset/README.md

     library("devtools")
     devtools::install_github("agrobioinfoservices/gosset", upgrade = "never")

-**gosset** is under development.
-Use with caution.

 Going further
 -------------

 The full functionality of **gosset** is illustrated in the package vignette.
-The vignette can be found on the [package website](https://agrobioinfoservices.github.io/gosset/) or from within R once the package has been installed.
+The vignette can be found on the [package website](https://agrobioinfoservices.github.io/gosset/).

 Contribution
 ------------